Lucrehulk/2d-physics-engine/README.md

 The demo server and client already provides a basic demo of the system in action, while the collision_manager.rs file provides the raw, non-networked code for the collision manager only.

 Some examples from the demo system:
+10k entities in a 1024x1024 space, with a giant immovable wall in the middle:
 ![collision demo](https://github.com/user-attachments/assets/56394174-3f88-455f-ba57-0d3d2f20125b)
+A video with 1k entities (for easier viewing of the physics) in the same 1024x1024 space, with the same immovable wall:
 [collision demo video](https://github.com/user-attachments/assets/c5aac9a9-3a0b-4179-9632-15f5436b3144)